sketchplugins/plugin-directory/README.md

 - [Utility Belt](https://github.com/frankko/utilitybelt), by Frank Kolodziej: An always-expanding collection of simple, focused plugins for Sketch.
 - [Randomcolors](https://github.com/avadhbsd/randomcolors), by Avadh: Sketch App Plugin For Applying Random Colors To A Selection Of Objects.
 - [Material Plugin](https://material.io/tools/theme-editor), by Google: Create, customize, and share your own Material theme.
 Includes Material Theme Editor, plus upload and sync to Gallery.
-- [Photo Grid](https://github.com/perrysmotors/photo-grid), by Giles Perry: A Sketch plugin that can size layers to common photo dimensions and scale them to fit in a row.
 - [GGradient](https://github.com/andex/ggradient), by andex: Simple way to create perfect gradient
 - [ImageExtractorSketch](https://github.com/mendyismyname/imageextractorsketch), by Mendy Seldowitz: Extract background fill image in Sketch
-- [Sketch Split Shape](https://github.com/kupe517/sketch-split-shape), by kupe517: Sketch plugin to split up a rectangle evenly by a user generated value
 - [Pixel Perfect](https://github.com/materik/sketchplugin-pixelperfect), by Mattias Eriksson: Plugin for Sketch for handling layout and sizing of layers automatically based on their names.
 - [Sparkliner](https://github.com/volorf/sparkliner), by Oleg Frolov: Sparkliner — easy way to make sparkline graph
-- [Sketch Library Unlinker](https://github.com/perrysmotors/sketch-library-unlinker), by Giles Perry: A Sketch plugin that unlinks all symbols in a document that are linked to a specific library
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Bonsai Standards](https://github.com/thechinesekid/bonsai-plugin), by Hui Zheng: Update all the colors in an artboard to the latest Bonsai colors.
 - [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C